upbit/PixivAPI_iOS/README.md

-PixivAPI_iOS
+Pixiv API for iOS
 ============

-# Pixiv API for iOS
+PixivAPI_iOS currently only supported non-login API, do nothing about pixiv OAuth2...

 ## Pixiv API Usage:

-1. Simplely drag PixivFetcher to your project, and call Pixiv API like this:
+1. Simplely drag PixivFetcher to your project, and call Pixiv API like [PixivFetcher API_getRanking:...];
+2. API_getRanking:onSuccess:^() will return NSArray of IllustModels

 ```objective-c
 #import "PixivFetcher.h"